 If you have spent any meaningful time in the security industry, the term "evolving threat landscape" likely sounds more like platitude than promise.
 But while cliche, it is not without merit.
 Indeed, as your cloud footprint rises, threats are shifting, and the attack surface which you confront daily is also changing.
-Not all cloud environments are created equal; for example, not all are meant to support business-critical data.
-However, cloud-specific threats like cloud IAM misconfigurations, overly broad cloud storage permissions, cloud bucket data leakage, remotely exploitable vulnerabilities in cloud APIS and various types of unauthorized access to cloud services should now sit squarely at the top of your watch list.
+Not all cloud environments are created equal-as not all support business-critical data.
+However, cloud-specific threats like misconfigurations, overly broad permissions, data leakage, remotely exploitable vulnerabilities and unauthorized access should now sit squarely atop your watch list.

-Complicating matters is that many uses of cloud services are often owned by other teams, forcing the SOC to be more collaborative than ever-another potential culture conflict.
+Complicating matters is that many cloud services are owned by other teams, forcing the SOC to be more collaborative than ever-another potential culture conflict.
 Even if you use the basic "lift and shift" approach to migrating to the cloud, your threat assessment is going to look very different.
 MITRE ATT&CK offers a comprehensive framework for determining which threat activities apply to public cloud computing.
 The Cloud Security Alliance, meanwhile, annually shares its top 11 cloud security threats.